danilyanedo7/starter-hugo-academic/content/post/jam-karet/index.md

 Sometimes, it goes further.

 Let me tell you something that happened back when I was a college freshman, masih maba bro, bayangin.
-There was this event—nothing too fancy, but we were told to come at a specific time.
+There was this event, nothing too fancy, but we were told to come at a specific time.
 I showed up on time.
 Others did too.
 But we waited… and waited… and waited.
 The event didn’t start for another 15 to 30 minutes.

 Why?
 Because they said, *“Kasihan yang telat.”*